Skip to main content

 • replayability

-Reviewers highlight that the game's replayability is exceptionally high, even when compared to other rhythm games, making it a standout in its genre.
+Players highlight that the game's replayability is exceptionally high, even when compared to other rhythm games, making it a compelling choice for those seeking to revisit and enjoy the experience multiple times.

 • “Even compared to most rhythm games, the replayability is insane.”